daddiofaddio/sitemap-extract/README.md

 # sitemap-extract

 This script is designed to efficiently process XML sitemaps and extract URLs.
 It supports both plain XML and compressed XML (.xml.gz) files and can fetch sitemaps directly from URLs, from a file containing a list of URLs, or from a directory containing XML files.
-The script uses multithreading to speed up the processing, allows for processing of unlimited nested/child sitemaps, and includes robust logging for monitoring its execution.
+The script uses multithreading to speed up processing, allows for processing of unlimited nested/child sitemaps, includes protection against anti-bot measures, optional features such as rotating proxies and headers/useragents, and includes detailed logging for monitoring its execution.

 ## Features